awayandabroad-sesshin.jpg

 Cancellation Policy:

-After October 10: Fee is nonrefundable
+Fee is nonrefundable

 For sesshin details, please scroll down.

 Please note: Sesshin is a silent, intensive meditation retreat.
-If you’re interested in joining us for sesshin and it's your first time doing a meditation intensive or practicing with OMS, please contact Zuisei to set up a call so she can go over the sesshin requirements with you.
+If you’re interested in joining us for sesshin and it's your first time attending a meditation intensive or practicing with OMS, please contact Zuisei to set up a call so she can go over the sesshin requirements with you.

-If you are interested in attending sesshin, you may enjoy listening to Guiding Teacher Zuisei Goddard’s dharma talk Noble Silence: Zazen—Buddhist teachings on zazen (silent meditation) and a gentle reminder to return to your cushion.
+Listen to Guiding Teacher Zuisei Goddard’s dharma talk Noble Silence: Zazen—Buddhist teachings on zazen (silent meditation) and a gentle reminder to return to your cushion.
 Visit here for audio, video and transcript.

 Arrival & Departure

-Arrival and registration is from 4:00–5:30 PM on Friday evening.
+Arrival and registration is from 4:00–6:00 PM on Thursday evening.
 There is a meal service and a light supper at 6 PM, followed by an introduction to the weekend at 7:30 PM.
 Departure takes place between 11 AM–1 PM on Sunday.

 Address and Directions